dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 and a *Group* table to group our contacts or classify them.
 We could additionally define a *Gender* table, to serve the role of enumerated values for 'Male' and 'Female'.

-Although your not obliged to, i advise you to inherit your model classes from *Base* and *BaseMixin*.
+Although your not obliged to, i advise you to inherit your model classes from **Model** class.
+Model class is exactly the same has Flask-SQLALchemy **db.Model** but without the underlying connection.
-You can of course inherit from *db.Model* normal Flask-SQLAlchemy.
+You can of course inherit from **db.Model** normal Flask-SQLAlchemy.
-The reason for this is that *Base* is on the same declarative space of F.A.B. and using it will allow you to define relations to User's.
+The reason for this is that **Model** is on the same declarative space of F.A.B. and using it will allow you to define relations to User's.

 You can add automatic *Audit* triggered columns to your models, by inherit them from *AuditMixin* also. (see :doc:`api`)

 So, first we are going to create a *Group* table, to group our contacts